morfav/posts-reader/README.md

 then
 ### `npm start`

 The back-end was developed using Java 11.
+It is served on http://localhost:8080/posts

+The front-end can be accessed at http://localhost:3000/

 I considered the following improvements however did not implement them due to time constraints: